 The child needs to be protected.
-They may need to be removed from the direct care of the parent.
+They may need to be removed from the direct care of the caretaker in question.

 Children may require medical care to treat complications from injuries, infections, medicines, surgeries, or tests.
 They also need psychiatric care to deal with depression, anxiety, and post-traumatic stress disorder that can happen with child abuse.